Img2Img Batch Processing with ControlNet

 Shared Storage Servers

-Your path is located in the Auto1111/paths.txt file.
-This file will contain your special shared storage file path.
-It will look something like this:
+Your path is located in the paths.txt file.
+This file will contain your special shared storage file paths.
+This path will enable you to access anything in your personal files.
+It will look like this:

 Note this technique can be used for Deforum init images and videos.
-Use the same instructions, then reference the path in the Init section like so:
+Create a folder called batch in the base directory of the file manager.
+Then use the same instructions, and reference the path in the Init section like so:

 or